 I thought, wow that’s 18 Euros and I didn’t have to do much for it.
 So I said, yes, maybe that’s a way to earn some money.
 I sat at home and calculated how often I would have to go to the local book dealers and buy books to sell on eBay.
 I went two or three times, looking for books that I could sell for a profit, and bought ten or twenty.
 But it was slow work and I thought, “this isn’t what I want to be doing for the next 100 years!”

 Did you find a better source of used books, or change to something else?

 It was good for me, but not for my girlfriend.
 She said, “Let’s get some space to live.”
-Every square metre was full of CDs at our home.
-So I looked for my first storage and office space, and found somewhere about 40 square metres [430 square feet] in size, around two kilometres from our house.
+Every square meter was full of CDs at our home.
+So I looked for my first storage and office space, and found somewhere about 40 square meters [430 square feet] in size, around two kilometers from our house.
 That was in May 2004.